Divine-P-77777/Martial_Verse_Project1/README.md

 ```bash
 nodemon index.js
 ```
-##  Server runs at http://localhost:5000 by default.
+This will run the Server  at http://localhost:5000 by default.
 ---

 ## 🚀 Deployment